-The Feast of the Epiphany, celebrated January 6 with a national holiday in Italy & the tradition of la Befana are a big part of Italian Christmas Celebrations.
+The Feast of the Epiphany, celebrated January 6 with a national holiday in Italy & the tradition of La Befana are a big part of Italian Christmas Celebrations.

 Epiphany commemorates the 12th day of Christmas when the three Kings arrived with gifts for Baby Jesus.

-Traditionally Christmas holiday season ends in Italy with Epiphany.
+The Christmas holiday season ends in Italy with Epiphany.

 This celebration includes a story where a witch known as La Befana, who arrives on her broomstick during the night of January 5 and fills the stockings with toys and sweets for the good children and coal (sweet!) for the bad ones.

 Many pagan traditions were incorporated into Christmas celebrations when Christianity became the main religion.